vladimirschuka/BikeRentalShop/README.md

 # BikeRentalShop
 ## Overview

-For implement this task I use Postgres as database and ruby as language for ORM implementation and some bash script.
+For implement this task I use Postgres as database and ruby as language for ORM implementation and some bash scripts.

 ##Project structure: